-To determine the cut grade of the standard round brilliant diamond – the shape that dominates the majority of diamond jewelry, gemologists can calculate the proportions of facets that influence the diamond’s face-up appearance.
+To determine the cut grade of the standard round brilliant diamond – the shape that dominates the majority of diamonds, gemologists can calculate the proportions of facets that influence the diamond’s face-up appearance by using a grading system called the “4 C’s.”
 These proportions allow us to evaluate how successfully a diamond interacts with light to create desirable visual effects such as:

 Brightness: Internal and external white light reflected from a diamond

 Fire: The scattering of white light into all the colors of the rainbow